| Title: | Data Handling and Analysis in Macroecology |

 A PackedStatRaster object.

-Data was modified from WorldClim (https://worldclim.com/, downloaded 05/2014).
+Data was modified from WorldClim (https://worldclim.org/, downloaded 05/2014).

 Hijmans, R.J., S.E.
 Cameron, J.L.
 Parra, P.G.
 Jones and A. Jarvis, 2005.
 Very high resolution interpolated climate surfaces for global land areas.
 International Journal of Climatology 25: 1965-1978.